 Our children constantly face an onslaught of information and activities.
-With so many learning opportunities, we can at times forget what is truly important in forming these little human beings.
+With so many learning opportunities, we can at times forget what is truly important in forming these little humans.
 What truly matters when our kids leave the classrooms or lie in bed at the end of a long day?

 Are we teaching and raising our children to become good people?
 Have we taught them and modeled compassion?
 Have we taught and illustrated the importance of helping others?
 Do our children know how to be kind?
 Does our society at large reward and encourage acts of kindness?
 Kindness is not an innate trait but rather must be taught and encouraged by us.